Surgical & Non-Surgical Brow Lifts

 Non-surgical Brow Lifts

-For minor descent of the lateral eyebrow, Botox or similar agents can often produce the desired effect when placed in the correct area.
+For minor descent of the lateral eyebrow, anti-wrinkle injections or similar agents can often produce the desired effect when placed in the correct area.
 This can be effective in mild cases because there are certain muscles which pull the outer eyebrows downward.
-By using small, carefully placed amount of Botox, Dr. McInnes can weaken the muscles that pull the eyebrows down so the brow rests in a higher position.
+By using small, carefully placed amount of anti-wrinkle injections, Dr. McInnes can weaken the muscles that pull the eyebrows down so the brow rests in a higher position.